hkra0/skeb-info/README.md

 ## Deployment

+Deploy your own instance to avoid rate limits and for personal use.

 ### Cloudflare Workers
 1. Clone or fork this repository.
 2. Create a Cloudflare Worker, select "Import a repository" and choose the cloned or forked repository.
 3. Keep the default settings and click Save and Deploy.
-- **Note:** HTML files are not included, host them on your own. (e.g. GitHub Pages, Vercel, etc.)
+- **Note:** HTML files are not included, host them on your own. (e.g. GitHub Pages, Cloudflare Pages, etc.)

 ### Vercel
 - Choose other frameworks and use the default settings for deployment.
 Includes both API and frontend.

 ## Limitations

-- Rate limit: 6 requests per minute per IP.
+- Rate limit: 100 User info requests per minute, 5 Works requests per minute.
+Requests may fail if data volume is too large.
-- Unable to complete requests with excessive data volume (when `Sent Public Requests` exceeds 6,000).
-- Relies on Skeb's API: subject to their rate limits and availability.
+- Skeb API may be rate limited or unavailable due to changes in fields.

 ## License
 MIT